luisCislaghi/MegaMemory/README.md

 ## Feel free to help
 MegaMemory is avaible to recive new features and updates like:
 * Desktop and Mobile version using CSS Flex-Box.
-* Create custom games with updated images (user interaction)
+* Create custom games with images uploaded by users (user interaction)
 * Option to print a cuttable version of the game for use in a pedagogical way

 ### More information